Stanisława Walasiewicz: Death

 Walsh was killed during an armed robbery in a parking lot in Cleveland, on December 4, 1980.
 She was buying ribbons for a welcoming ceremony for visiting Polish basketball players when the assault occurred.

 Intersex status

 An autopsy after Walsh's death showed that she was intersex, although her precise condition was not made clear.
 According to reports, she had a male reproductive system including a non-functioning underdeveloped penis, an abnormal urethra, small testes, and a small prostate.
 She lacked female sex organs, such as a vagina, uterus, or ovaries.
 Walsh also reportedly had genetic mosaicism.
 Most of her cells contained XY chromosomes, but some contained a single X0 chromosome.
 Cuyahoga County coroner Samuel Gerber said that Walasiewicz was "socially, culturally and legally" a woman, but that her sex would have been ambiguous at birth.

-The neighborhood she grew up in was to an extent aware of her condition and saw no reason to bring it to outsiders attention.
-A childhood friend recalled her once saying aloud she wondered why God had done this to her.
+The neighborhood she grew up in was to an extent aware of her condition and saw no reason to bring it to outsiders' attention.
+A childhood friend recalled her once saying aloud that she wondered why God had done this to her.